Need help? Call us on +44 (0)20 7613 3444 or email

 Introduction to the MSP Foundation and Practitioner Exams.
 Style of questions and recommended approaches.

 · Foundation & Practitioner Exam Simulations

-Please note that the exams are not included with this course but can be purchased separately from the course publisher.
-Booking details for the exams are provided on request.
+Please note that exams are not included with this training course and must be purchased separately.

 Foundation: 1 hour, closed book, 75 multiple-choice questions.

 Practitioner: 2½ hours, open book (MSP® manual only), 8 scenario- based objective test questions.

 Passing the exams will give you internationally recognised professional qualifications.

 The MSP® course on this page is offered by SPOCE Project Management, ATO/Affiliate of AXELOS Limited.